SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 with the number of pods being computed based on a label selector present in the target resource CR (the `status.selector` value for the Model or Server in the Core 2 case).

-HPA is designed so that multiple HPA CRs can not target the same underlying pod with this selector (with HPA stopping when such a condition is detected).
-This means that in Core 2, the Model and Server selector can not be the same.
+HPA is designed so that multiple HPA CRs cannot target the same underlying pod with this selector (with HPA stopping when such a condition is detected).
+This means that in Core 2, the Model and Server selector cannot be the same.
 A design choice was made to assign the Model a unique selector that does not match any pods.

 As a result, for the k8s versions displaying `[per pod metric value]`, the information shown for